List of religious sites: Hinduism

-The Indian cities of Varanasi, Ayodhya, Tirumala, Srirangam, Mathura, Haridwar, Kanchipuram, Ujjain, Puri and Dwarka are some of the more famous Pilgrim cities in Hinduism; as stated in the Vedas.
-Of these Varanasi, Uttar Pradesh is considered the Holiest ancient site and it is considered by many to be the most sacred place of pilgrimage for Hindus irrespective of denomination.
+The Indian cities of Varanasi, Ayodhya, Tirumala, Srirangam, Mathura, Haridwar, Kanchipuram, Ujjain, Puri and Dwarka are some of the more famous pilgrim cities in Hinduism.
+Of these, Varanasi, Uttar Pradesh, is considered the holiest ancient site and it is considered by many to be the most sacred place of pilgrimage for Hindus, irrespective of denomination.

-Shaivas in South India, especially Tamil Nadu, consider Chidambaram as the heart of the world and temple of temples.
-Although all temples are referred to as kovil, the holy city of Chidambaram is the true kovil.
-All recitations of the Thirumurai (12 holy scriptures of Shaivism) begin and end with the phrase "Thirucchittrambalam" (the auspicious holy of holies: chidambaram).
-Vaishnavites on the other hand consider Sri Rangam as the holiest city and refer to it as the earthly Vaikunta.
+Shaivas in South India, especially Tamil Nadu, consider Chidambaram as their holiest site.
+Vaishnavas of the region regard Srirangam as their holiest city and refer to it as the earthly abode of Vishnu, Vaikuntha.

-The "garbha griha" (literally womb-house or womb-chamber), the shrine inside a temple complex where the main deity is installed in an area that is in a separate building by itself inside the complex, is the most sacred site within the temple complex.
+The "garbhagriha" (literally womb-house or womb-chamber), the shrine inside a temple complex where the main deity is installed in an area that is in a separate building by itself inside the complex, is the most sacred site within the temple complex.

-The garbha griha usually contains the murti (idol or icon), the primary focus of prayer.
+The garbhagriha usually contains the murti (idol or icon), the primary focus of prayer.
 In temples with a spire or vimana, this chamber is placed directly underneath it, and the two them form a main vertical axis of the temple.
 These together may be understood to represent the axis of the world through Mount Meru.
-The garbha griha is usually also on the main horizontal axis of the temple which generally is an east–west axis.
+The garbhagriha is usually also on the main horizontal axis of the temple which generally is an east–west axis.
 In those temples where there is also a cross-axis, the garbha griha is generally at their intersection.
-Tirumala Venkateswara Temple is a Hindu temple in the hill town of Tirumala, near Tirupati in the Chittoor district of Andhra Pradesh.
-It is around 600 km (370 mi) from Hyderabad, 138 km (86 mi) from Chennai and 291 km (181 mi) from Bangalore.
+The Tirumala Venkateswara Temple is a Hindu temple in the hill town of Tirumala, near Tirupati in the Chittoor district of Andhra Pradesh.